8.7

 • Skilled Labor Shortage: With an ever-shrinking population of skilled labor, construction companies must maximize the productivity of their existing workers.

-• Resource Management: Poor management of materials, labor, and equipment can lead to slow project progress, increased costs, and dissatisfied customers.
+• Resource Management: Poor equipment, labor, and materials allocation can lead to slow project progress, increased costs, and dissatisfied customers.

 Core Features

-• Bid Management: Simplifies the creation of bid packages, tracking bids, and creating professional proposals or estimates.
-Bid management tools can help automate routine tasks when making bids and ensure bid packages are more organized.
+• Bid Management: Simplifies creating bid packages, tracking bids, and generating professional proposals or estimates.
+Bid management tools can help automate routine tasks and organize bid packages.

-• Change Order Management: Automates creating, tracking, and approval of change orders, preventing delays and ensuring transparency.
+• Change Order Management: Automates creating, tracking, and approving change orders, preventing delays and ensuring transparency.
 It also ensures that all stakeholders and clients are informed of any project changes.

-• Daily Field Reports: Allows teams/crew to input daily hours, job photos, and project updates from the site to ensure everyone is on the same page.
+• Daily Field Reports: Allows teams to input daily hours, job photos, and project updates from the site to ensure everyone is on the same page.

 • Subcontractor management: Helps schedule subcontractors, track performance, manage communication, and ensure subcontractors are insured and compliant.